-Continuing professional development or CPD is the ongoing process of undertaking education, maintaining a current knowledge base and improving skills and knowledge that is a feature of professional careers.
+Continuing professional development or CPD is an essential part of an individual professional's career.
+It is the ongoing process of undertaking learning and education activities, maintaining a current knowledge base and improving skills and knowledge that is a feature of professional careers.
+Not only does it provide value to the individual and their clients, employers, and colleagues, it adds value to the profession as a whole and helps maintain public confidence in the profession.